Intussusception - Quick Consult

 Definition

 Intussusception is the invagination of part of the intestine into itself.
-It is the most common abdominal emergency in early childhood.
-Intussusception is the most common cause of intestinal obstruction in children between 6 and 36 months of age.
-60% are younger than one year old and 80% are younger than two years old.
+It is the most common abdominal emergency in early childhood and the most common cause of intestinal obstruction in children between 4 months and 36 months of age.
+60% are younger than one year old, and 80% are younger than two years old.

 There is now an increasing body of evidence that suggests that viral triggers may play a role in some cases.
 The incidence of intussusception has a seasonal variation; approximately 30% of patients experience viral illness before the onset; and there appears to be a strong association with adenovirus infection.